 Step 2: Size and arrange

 Once you have the right background for your meme, you an arrange the images and videos where you want them on the screen.
 You can put them side by side, one on top of the other, or overlaid.
+You can rotate layers to fit in a particular position or add subtitles.
 You can add shapes, watermarks, and logos with the simple, Google Slides-like UI.

 A meme isn’t truly a meme until you’ve added a caption.
-Just click the “Add text” button in the Kapwing toolbar and drag the text to where you want it on your meme.
+From a PC, click the “text” button in the Kapwing toolbar and drag the text to where you want it on your meme.
+For video memes, you can adjust the duration of the text layer to be the same as the video by dragging the ends.
+If you're on a mobile device, tap "menu" to open the Kapwing toolbar, then tap "text."

 You can make the text box smaller or larger, add a white or black outline, and change the color.
-Kapwing has an extensive font library with thousands of fonts that you can choose from and search through.
+Kapwing has an extensive font library with thousands of meme fonts that you can choose from and search through to make your own meme.
+Fonts such as Impact, Comic Sans, and Arial are popular for video and picture memes.

 There are plenty of benefits to using the Kapwing meme generator to make custom memes.
 You don’t need to sign in or create an account to use it.
 Kapwing’s meme generator works on Chromebooks, both iOS and Android phones, and any computer.
 Since it’s online, users don’t need to install anything to use it.
 Users can click on the “Help” button to chat with Team Kapwing at anytime.

 Kapwing is free to use, but there is a small watermark in the corner of the output video.
-Users can pay a fee to remove the watermark or join the Kapwing Pro subscription for unlimited no-watermark videos on all Kapwing tools.
+If you sign in to Kapwing, the watermark will be removed for free.

 Lastly, Kapwing is a startup, so the creators are constantly adding new features and asking users for ideas.
 We love meme culture and have made templates of all sorts of memes, like the “What are Those?” video.
 We always look forward to users emailing us or Tweeting us about our tools and the features they want us to add.